 Elevation in dark mode: when drop shadows stop working

-On a light background, depth is easy: drop a soft shadow and the card lifts.
-In dark mode that same shadow is nearly invisible — there's no light surface for it to darken.
+On a light background, depth is easy.
+Drop a soft shadow and the card lifts.
+In dark mode that same shadow nearly disappears, because there's no light surface for it to darken.
 You crank the opacity, it turns into a muddy black halo, and it still doesn't look raised.
 Dark UIs need a different model.

 Five steps, resting to floating.
-Depth here is four cues working together.
+The depth comes from four cues working together.

 Before any ambient shadow, every elevated surface gets the same three layers: